Long Term Trading Strategy for Forex

 The first thing I want to do is clarify that when I say “Long Term” I am meaning at least looking on the daily charts.
 I believe that one of the big issues with Forex traders today is that they are so caught up in short-term trading and scalping (which again, I really do have a hard time believing traders can be profitable with), that they don’t even recognize what long term trading is.

 See, I think the above statement is one of the issues with Forex Traders today and why so many have a lot of trouble being profitable.
+Learning this type of trading is one way you can learn how to become a successful forex trader.

 For some reason, the majority of traders—especially beginners—are so bent on scalping that they don’t even have a realistic idea of what long term trading really is (I know my friend, Zaheer, will agree with me on this one).